shashankatthaluri/learning-repositorys/Python /00_Introduction.md

 ## 🌐 Current Python Adventure:

 Join me on this Python rollercoaster.
 We're diving into the Python realm, having a blast, and unlocking the magic of coding! 🚀

+## 🗺 Where did I learn ?

+I embarked on my Python journey during my second year of college, learning the ropes right from the curriculum itself. 🎓💻